samuelmay/howlround/website/content/_index.md

 ### Freelance Mobile Developer

-I was a contractor for 1-Stop developing their original mobile app.
+I was a contractor for 1-Stop Connections developing their original mobile app.
 I simultaneously worked on both the native Android app in Java, and the native iOS app in Objective-C. Both apps were released in 2014 and used by thousands of users daily for eight years, until the company replaced them with a React Native app in 2022.

 ### Intern at Alcatel-Lucent